EmmaBK2003/EDES301/project_01/smart_curtains/README.md

-Files to download for project
+Please download all files in this folder in order to build the necessary software for the Smart Curtains project